What we list (and what we don't)

 - Wrappers around model APIs, but only if the wrapper itself is the product (real workflow, integrations, persistent state, not just a textbox over GPT)

-- No-code tools used by businesses to build software
+- No-code tools used to build apps, sites, or workflows

 - Open-source tools, when there's a clear commercial offering or active ecosystem